afosto/yalec/README.md

 You now have an array of `Authorization` objects.
 These have the challenges you can use (both `DNS` and `HTTP`) to provide proof of ownership.

-Use the following loop to get the HTTP validation files:
+Use the following example to get the HTTP validation files:

 ```php
 foreach ($authorizations as $authorization) {